ndestor/VoipP2T/README.md

 # Project Title

-A testing tool for Voip platform in .NET C#, developed in 2007.
+A testing tool for Voip platform in .NET C#, developed in 2007 during my intership.

 Use the SIPphone eConf (https://fr.wikipedia.org/wiki/EConf) to make phone calls.